THINK EQUAL COVID-19 MESSAGE

 Together with world experts we have created Think Equal – 3 levels of tangible, easy to implement, step-by-step teacher guides for ages 3 to 6.
 Each level of the programme includes 30 original books, associated resources, and 90 lesson plans (3 x half hour lessons per week).
 These are all given free of charge on condition that the programme is comprehensively and sequentially implemented.

-Since January 2017, Think Equal has piloted these in hundreds of schools across 5 continents, reaching over 38,000 children so far.
+Since January 2017, Think Equal has piloted these in hundreds of schools across 5 continents, reaching around 45,000 children so far.
 The pilot programmes, evaluated by Think Equal’s partners at the Yale Center for Emotional Intelligence, have proved highly impactful and successful across many diverse countries.

 WHAT WE HAVE ACHIEVED